-The macronutrients required in highest quantities and those that are applied most often as a fertilizer are nitrogen (N), phosphorus (P), and potassium (K).
+Macronutrients are required in the greatest quantities and include nitrogen (N), phosphorus (P), and potassium (K).

 Understanding the role of each macronutrient within the plant should provide you with a greater understanding of why these nutrients play such a key role in proper turfgrass management.